-In 2020 the report will be published in French and Czech.
 The report is licensed under a Creative Commons License (CC-BY-SA).
 Texts and figures can be used with indication of the sources.

 After more than 70 years of using nuclear power for electricity generation, large amounts of nuclear waste have accumulated worldwide.
 How much of it and what exact types remains unknown...

 As of 2019, no country in the world has a final disposal site for high-level nuclear waste in operation yet.
 Most countries have yet to develop and implement a functioning waste management strategy for all kinds of nuclear waste.
 A first glance reveals that governments worldwide have not only been struggling for years to develop waste management strategies, but also differ widely on their approaches: how to determine a site for a final repository, how to classify nuclear waste, which safety standards to require from operators, and how to secure funding to cover the ever-growing costs.

 The World Nuclear Waste Report (WNWR) aims to make a substantial contribution to understanding nuclear waste challenges for countries around the world.
 It does so by describing national and international classification systems, the risks posed by specific radioactive waste forms, generated and estimated future waste quantities, the waste management and disposal strategies of governments and their financing mechanisms.